fjcaetano/kerbal/README.md

 ## Toscan
 The Topography Scanner (Toscan) is currently orbiting Minmus where it has just finished mapping it's topography.

-## Duna Space Station
+## Spice Space Station
-The Duna is a Space Station that's orbiting Duna (duh!), it's at 300Km.
+The Spice is a Space Station that's orbiting Duna at 300km and 90º.

 # Obsolete Ships